nirogiovanni/fbar_design_tool/README.md

 ## Roadmap

 - [ ] Add new piezoelectric materials-
-- [ ] Increase the capabilities of the algorithm for the design of FBAR-Filters including fabrication tolerances.
+- [ ] Increase the capabilities of the algorithm for the design of FBAR-Filters.
 - [ ] Include a menu for the editing of the material library.
 - [ ] Multi-language Support
     - [ ] Chinese